dimkar121/LSHDB/README.md

 - Michael __Johnson__ Unifying Set-Based  Delta-Based and Edit-Based Lenses
 - Rachel St. __John__ Spatially explicit forest harvest scheduling with difference equations etc.

-##Running LSHDB as a server isntance
+##Running LSHDB as a server instance
 In case one needs to run LSHDB as a server instance, then, should provide the following minimum configuration:
 ```xml
 <LSHDB>